HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.50/appliance/set-ovsmtpalertemailfilter.md

 ### -Scope &lt;HPEOneView.Appliance.ScopeCollection[]&gt;

 Scope(s) the Filter should apply to.
-Omitting parameter will apply filter to all resources.

 | Aliases | None |
 | :--- | :--- |